 - Final Words

 On the other hand, in the case of a CDO, a bank packages these loans together divides them into units and sells them to investors (institutional).
 So, a CDO is a type of derivative security because its price depends on the value of the underlying asset (collateral).
-One can also say that a CDO represents groups of receivables, which is backed by an asset.
+One can also say that a CDO represents groups of receivables, which are backed by an asset.

 Variants of Collateralized Debt Obligation (CDO)